 3. Avoid heat pasteurized coconut water

-It is also intended to remove any pathogens such as bacteria.
+It also removes pathogens such as bacteria.

 Once extracted from the coconut, coconut water should always be stored in the refrigerator.

-4. Avoid added sugars, (natural) flavoring & additives.
+4. Avoid added sugars, (natural) flavoring & additives

 5. Age matters